Ian-Wilhite/Ian-Wilhite.github.io/_pages/about.md

   - /about.html
 ---

 Welcome!
 I am a junior at Texas A&M University studying Robotics and Controls Engineering with a passion for multi-agent robotic systems.
+I

+Seeking a controls-focused research internship to contribute to advancements in autonomous systems.
+With a strong foundation in Test Engineering, Aerial Autonomy, and Project Management, I aim to develop innovative solutions that drive meaningful impact.

 ### Research Interests